Solve linear, quadratic, conic, integer, and nonlinear optimization problems

 Formulate problems as either goal-attainment or minimax.
 Use goal-attainment when there are optionally weighted goal values for each of the objectives.
 Use minimax to minimize the worst-case value of a set of objective functions.

-Use multiobjective optimization when tradeoffs are required for two or more conflicting objectives.
+Use multiobjective optimization when tradeoffs are required for conflicting objectives.
 Examples are weight and strength in structural design and risk and return in portfolio optimization.

 Linear Least-Squares Applications